laseq/wdi-project-4-client/README.md

 As stag and hen dos can last many days and can be difficult to organise and get atendees to be in the know about the agenda, I felt that it would be a good idea to create an agenda of events so that eveyone would be in the know about what's going on at any given time.
 The name Henstagenda is a blend of the words 'hen', 'stag' and 'agenda'.

+## Tech Used

+### Programming Languages
+- Javascript
+- Ruby

+### Client-side
+- AngularJS
+- Bootstrap
+- HTML/CSS/SCSS

+**Dependencies:**

+- angular-ui-router
+- angular-resource
+- angular-jwt
+- angular-bootstrap
+- angular-animate
+- angular-moment-picker (Used for selecting the time)
+- angular-bootstrap-calendar
+- angular-spinners (Used for the loading spinners)

+### Server-side
+- Ruby on Rails
+- PostgreSQL

+**Gems:**

+- rack-cors
+- active\_model\_serializers
+- bcrypt
+- jwt
+- figaro (Used for storing secret variables)
+- activerecord-import (Used for mass creation of records)

 ## User Flow

 In order to create the website, I needed to think about how a user would use the website to either create a stag/hen do, or join a created stag/hen do.
-For brevity, I am going to lay out my thought process and examples in terms of just stag dos.
+For brevity, I am going to lay out my thought process and examples in terms of just stag dos throughout this ReadMe.

 ### Process for group creators